tanushreemarwah/walmart_assessment/README.md

-# Walmart Homework Assignment
+# User's Home (Walmart Homework Assignment)

-Create a simple application to list Users and show User details page using Fake JSON APIs.
+Create a simple application to list Users and show their posts, comments and albums on User details page using Fake JSON APIs.

 ## This application is written in :